Our People

 Dedrick Asante-Muhammed

-Dedrick Asante-Muhammad is an IPS Associate Fellow and Coordinator of the Bridging the Divide initiative of the IPS Program on Inequality and the Common Good.
-He has been a long time thought leader focused on racial economic inequality.
+Dedrick Asante-Muhammad is an Institute for Policy Studies associate fellow and Coordinator of the Bridging the Divide initiative of the IPS Program on Inequality and the Common Good.
+He has been a longtime thought leader focused on racial economic inequality.
 He started his work as the first Racial Wealth Divide Coordinator at United For A Fair Economy.
-He then went on to work with Chuck Collins at Institute for Policy Studies Inequality and Common Good Program.
-Dedrick then went on to become the Senior Director of the Economic Department for the NAACP.
+He then went on to work with Chuck Collins in the Institute for Policy Studies' Inequality and the Common Good Program.
+Asante-Muhammed then became the Senior Director of the Economic Department for the NAACP.
 He is currently Chief of Race, Wealth and Community at the National Community Reinvestment Coalition.

 Bob Lord